 It is possible for your firm to purchase extra coverage to protect your deductible from frivolous claims.
 This will protect your deductible if you are exonerated from a suit.
 This coverage is known as the ‘first dollar defense.’

 However, this coverage may not be available due to your firm’s size.
 Another option is purchasing a program incorporating deductible credits based on the qualification criteria.
 Given the size of some firms, it is probable that some firms do not qualify for either first-dollar defense or deductible credits.

 However, it is possible to offset deductible expenses for bodily injury claims in certain situations, irrespective of your firm’s size.
 This is our proprietary strategy known as The Zero Deductible Solution™.

 3 – All contract reviews are the same.
 False.

 Representatives familiar with the construction industry are more inclined to give you focused advice specific to your situation.

-At the end of the day — You get what you’re able to negotiate.
+At the end of the day, you get what you can negotiate.

 4 – National insurance brokers give me the strongest representation.
 False.